JeffreyYu2018/personal-websitev3/source/_posts/ramping-into-full-swing.md

 ![Antics of us sitting on each other's laps in the ICLP common room](/images/taiwan20_042120_antics.jpg)

 Of course, not every interaction was a blast.
 There were many days when I was just super tired and didn't have the energy to crack jokes or have a mind-blowing time.
 Going to a trivia night on Friday night was the perfect example of this.
-I felt a little bit out of place since I couldn't help at all with the trivia, didn't want to go clubbing afterwards, and just didn't have the proper mindset.
+I felt a little bit out of place since I couldn't help at all with the trivia, didn't want to go clubbing afterwards, and just didn't have the right mindset.
 As a result, I walked home around midnight, knowing full well that I would have to get up the next day at 6:00 am for a language exchange.
-It was kind of a downer of a night.
+It was kind of a downer.
 That being said, I felt pretty at peace, knowing I'd have plenty of opportunities next week to make some great memories and have some great experiences.

-That being said, overall, things are pretty good in Taiwan, and I'm glad to have a solidified international friend group.
+Overall, things are pretty good in Taiwan, and I'm glad to have a solidified international friend group.
 We're booking some trips for the future that I'm really excited to blog about, so stay tuned!

 # staying engaged across the sea